limpkin/mooltipass/source_code/src/AES/README.md

 ```

-How to use the library? how to work  with it ?
+How to use the library?
+How to work  with it ?
 As easy as it sounds, you only have to care about 3 functions: aes256_init, aes256_enc and aes256_dec.
 Here it is a simple example:

 ```
 void aes256_test(void)